-Furthermore, the Panel considers that the nature of the inherently misleading disputed domain names, both of them including the Complainant's trademark DYDX in its entirety with the mere addition of the terms "vip" and a hyphen, further supports a finding of bad faith.
+Furthermore, the Panel considers that the nature of the inherently misleading disputed domain names, all of them including the Complainant's trademark HUNZA G in its entirety with the mere addition of the terms "uk", "polska" and a hyphen, further supports a finding of bad faith.
 WIPO Overview 3.0, section 3.2.1.